kickfurther/careers/full-stack.md

 Requirements
 ------------

  * Strong professional Laravel experience, preferably using the TALL stack
  * A preference for TDD, or some other rigorous testing methodology
  * Fluent in Git and use of Gitflow or a similar such workflow
  * Use of continuous integration/deployment and automated testing pipelines
- * Working knowledge of developing for AWS
+ * Working knowledge of developing applications that will be deployed to AWS
  * Able to communicate with team members and stakeholders
  * Passion for building quality applications
- * +/- 3 hours from EST timezone
+ * +/- 3 hours from EST timezone (i.e., North, Central, or South America)

 Bonus points